 - The global Group misconduct reporting system to report violations anonymously.

 - The Group supports fair competition and forbids discussions or agreements with competitors concerning pricing or market sharing.

-- Working against corruption and fraud improves Atlas Copco’s credibility and transparency and creates more ways to improve stakeholder relations.
+- Working against corruption and fraud improves Atlas Copco Group’s credibility and transparency and creates more ways to improve stakeholder relations.

-Atlas Copco operates in countries/areas with high risk of human rights abuse, including child labor, forced or compulsory labor, poor working conditions, limitations of the freedom of association and discrimination.
+Atlas Copco Group operates in countries/areas with high risk of human rights violations, including child labor, forced or compulsory labor, poor working conditions, limitations of the freedom of association and discrimination.

-Atlas Copco encounters customers who are exposed to human rights issues.
+Atlas Copco Group encounters customers who are exposed to human rights issues.